 Insert Database Synchronization

-New records from Source table will be transferred to target automatically, in case there are no appropriate records in destination table with identical Primary Key values.
-As a result of DB Sync process absent records will be inserted into slave tables.
+New records from the Source table will be automatically transferred to the target, in case there are no appropriate records in the destination table with identical Primary Key values.
+As a result of the Database Sync process, absent records will be inserted into destination tables.

 Update Database Synchronization

-When changes in source database occur, appropriate changes in target db have to be performed.
-Synchronizer compares records’ values at first.
-Then altered records will be replaced at destination tables in order to establish identity between two tables.
-As a result of update synchronization all your data keep updated.
+When changes in the source database occur, appropriate changes in target DB have to be performed.
+Synchronizer compares records' values at first.
+Then altered records will be replaced at destination tables to establish the identity between two tables.
+As a result of update synchronization, all your data keep updated.